 Popular histories say Hitler was the destabilising influence in European affairs in the 20th Century, that he dreamed up WWII all on his own.
 Imagine, for a moment, if dreaming up a war was someone else’s idea.
 Imagine if Germany was always the target, a country that had to be destroyed because it posed a threat to world Jewery.
 Imagine if building the Atomic bomb was part of this idea, not to be used on Japan, but on Germany.

-The reason we have such a muddled idea of history is that we have the view of the victors, not the countries who lost the war.
+The reason we have such a muddled idea of history is that we only have the view of the victors, not that of the countries who lost the war.
 This view paints the West, the United Nations as it was called at the time, in the most favourable light.
 We were fighting tyranny.
 We were on the side of truth and justice.
 We were the good guys.

-The sad, bad, immoral truth is that we were fighting for the commercial interests of the ruling oligarcies in Britain and the United States.
+The sad, bad, immoral truth is that we were fighting for the commercial interests of the ruling oligarchies in Britain and the United States.
 Like sheep we were led to slaughter our own kin in Europe and a distant, northern people in Asia.